alexfernandez/alexfernandez.github.io/2017/origins-language.md

 _ta_, _ti_ or _tu_ are in fact the same word.
 It is also possible that speakers use always a single neutral vowel.

+Tracing the appearance of vowels in all languages is again a hard issue.

+García Calvo notes that Proto-Indoeuropean
+(PIE) already has vowels,
+while its archaic ancestor (called here AIE for short) didn't.
+Keep in mind that PIE is already a modern language with suffixes, pronouns and conjugation.
+It was supposedly spoken around 7000 years ago, which is very close to historic times in many places of the world.
+A guess about rate of language change would perhaps allow dating AIE.

 ### Polysyllabic Words

 From the moment that languages have vowels